Key Takeaways

 2. Find out if the recipient follows your company on LinkedIn or knows someone at your company

-People follow a company on LinkedIn because they admire it, like the content the company shares, and/or values the company’s perspectives.
+People follow a company on LinkedIn for several reasons.
+They admire the company.
+They like the content the company shares.
+They also value the company’s perspectives.

 Also, LinkedIn members who follow your company on LinkedIn are 95 percent more likely to accept your InMail and 81 percent more likely to respond to it.